matteo-cadoni/TBProject/README.md

 ```
 pip install -e .
 ```
-This ensures the scripts are present locally, which enables you to run the provided python scripts.
+This ensures the scripts are present locally, which enables you to run the provided Python scripts.
 Additionally, this allows you to modify the baseline solutions due to the `-e` option.
 Furthermore, this ensures the latest version is installed.

 ### Import Project